-- Any public or private entity, commercial or non-commercial, as well as non-governmental organizations established as a legal person either in the donor states (donor project partnership), beneficiary states6 or a country outside the European Economic Area that has a common border with Greece7 - Any international organization or body or agency thereof - Informal, ad hoc and self-help organizations (including grassroots organizations) that are not registered legal entities in the beneficiary state (informal groups).
+- Any public or private entity, commercial or non-commercial, as well as nongovernmental organizations established as a legal person either in the donor states (donor project partnership), beneficiary states6 or a country outside the European Economic Area that has a common border with Greece7 - Any international organization or body or agency thereof - Informal, ad hoc and self-help organizations (including grassroots organizations) that are not registered legal entities in the beneficiary state (informal groups).
 Such organizations must however meet the requirements that they are not for personal profit, act for public good, are voluntary and non-discriminatory in nature, independent of local, regional and national government and other public authorities, and are independent of political parties, religious institutions and commercial organizations.
 These informal groups shall be represented by one single person, who signs the project partnership agreement on behalf of the group.
-An informal group cannot not be a direct recipient of the project grant.
-Costs related to an informal group's participation in a project as partners can be covered by the project grant (invoices should be issued by a supplier to the project promoter, paid by the project promoter and recorded in the project promoter accounting system).
+An informal group cannot not be a direct recipient of the project grant.8 Costs related to an informal group's participation in a project as partners can be covered by the project grant (invoices should be issued by a supplier to the project promoter, paid by the project promoter and recorded in the project promoter accounting system). - Each University department, even if it does not constitute a separate legal entity, is considered an independent partner for its participation in a project proposal.